- To ensure pupils and their parents & carers are informed and prepared to achieve aspirational next steps into adulthood and/or the world of work.

 Through a planned Careers & Enterprise Programme, we are committed to providing the appropriate activities and experiences to enable pupils to make well-informed decisions and successful transitions in life and work.
 We support pupils to prepare for their preferred transitional pathway whether that is to continue with further education, employment, training or living independently.
 We have a person-centred approach to pupil outcomes through our EHCP Annual Review process, where we work with all stakeholders to shape clear and ambitious targets for pupils to prepare for their next steps.

 Our Careers Leader is Ed Rice, email firstname.lastname@example.org, telephone 01392 482533.

 Our Impartial Information, Advice and Guidance Advisor is provided by FutureSmart Careers www.futuresmartcareers.co.uk

 Please click on the following to view our:

 DCC SEND Local Offer – Education for young adults

 National Citizenship Service (NCS)

 Preparation for Adulthood Website

-Parent carers can find the latest careers related opportunities in home-school books and on our school Facebook page.
+Parents & carers can find the latest Career & Enterprise Programme related information in our Home:School books, School Newsletter and on our school Facebook page.